Tombstone (data store): Motivation

 If information is deleted in an eventually-consistent distributed data store, the "eventual" part of the eventual consistency causes the information to ooze through the node structure, where some nodes may be unavailable at time of deletion.
 But a feature of eventual consistency causes a problem in case of deletion, as a node that was unavailable at that time will try to "update" the other nodes that no longer have the deleted entry, assuming that they have missed an insert of information.
 Therefore, instead of deleting the information, the distributed data store creates a (usually temporary) tombstone record, which is not returned in response to requests.

 Removal of tombstones

 In order not to fill the data store with useless information, there is a policy to remove tombstones completely.
-For this, the system checks the age of the tombstone and will remove it after a prescribed time has elapsed.
+For this, the system checks the age of the tombstone and removes it after a prescribed time has elapsed.
 In Apache Cassandra, this elapsed time is set with the GCGraceSeconds parameter and the process is named Compaction.
 Compaction consumes system resources and also slows down computation capacity.